 We will NOT rehearse the Finale after the Dress Rehearsals.

-“THE GREAT ADVENTURE” Dance Avenue’s 12th Annual Recitals:
+“Detroit Dance Party” Dance Avenue’s 13th Annual Recitals:

 Immediately upon arrival to LPHS, each dancer and a parent must report to the sign-in table where you will then be sent to the designated dressing room.
 Please Note: Dancers will return to their designated dressing rooms directly after their dance has performed onstage.